EdAncerys/Learning-Journey-At-Makers/Week-2.md

 **What I've Learned:**

->**Double Bang:** When using the not-operator(!) we turn the data it’s operating on into a Boolean before negating it.
-A truthy value would become the Boolean false and a falsey value would become the Boolean true. <br/>
+>**Double Bang:** When using the not-operator(!) we turn the data it's operating on into a Boolean before negating it.
+A truthy value would become the Boolean false and a falsy value would become the Boolean true. <br/>
-When we add the second bang (!!) it flips the resultant Boolean back to the appropriate value: it will make a truthy value into the Boolean true and a falsey to false.
+When we add the second bang (!!) it flips the resultant Boolean back to the appropriate value: it will make a truthy value into the Boolean true and a falsy to false.
 ```rb
 "hello"   #-> this is a string; it is not in a boolean context
 !"hello"  #-> this is a string that is forced into a boolean